SlavaMelanko/cpp20/README.md

 <a name="ranges"></a>
 ## Ranges

-:white_check_mark: Range is an object referring to a sequence of elements.
+:bulb: Range is an object referring to a sequence of elements.
 It is additional (abstraction) layer on top of iterators that provides a nicer and easier to read syntax.